kletobias/p2022/_projects/transformations-as-the-backbone-of-a-modular-mlops-pipeline.md

 ## Introduction

-Poor code organization leads to “pipeline spaghetti,” where data ingestion, cleaning, feature engineering, and modeling code are tangled together.
+Poor code organization leads to "pipeline spaghetti," where data ingestion, cleaning, feature engineering, and modeling code are tangled together.
 This tangle often arises when code is developed in a linear fashion (for example, in one giant notebook) rather than separated into reusable modules for each pipeline stage.
 The result is code that is hard to test or reuse.

 Without logical separation, experiments cannot be iterated quickly because even small changes require running or understanding the entire pipeline.
 A lack of modularity also undermines collaborative development, since multiple people cannot easily work on different pipeline components in parallel.

-These anti-patterns contrast with recommended software engineering practices: modular, well-documented code with consistent naming conventions is much easier to maintain than “thousands of lines of spaghetti code.”
+These anti-patterns contrast with recommended software engineering practices: modular, well-documented code with consistent naming conventions is much easier to maintain than "thousands of lines of spaghetti code."

 ### 1. Avoiding Monolithic Transformations

 Modular transformations help prevent large, unmanageable blocks of code.
-Each transformation is often reduced to a single core step with standardized inputs and outputs—such as providing a DataFrame plus a typed configuration object and returning an updated DataFrame.
+Each transformation is often reduced to a single core step with standardized inputs and outputs-such as providing a DataFrame plus a typed configuration object and returning an updated DataFrame.
 This practice keeps the codebase transparent, testable, and easier to iterate upon.
 See [configs/transformations](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/transformations), and [dependencies/transformations](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations) for details on how each transformation is defined in this project.

 ### 2. Consistency Through Single-Source Configuration

 Transformations work hand in hand with structured configurations (YAML plus Python dataclasses).
 Each configuration strictly defines relevant parameters and enforces type consistency.
 When DVC detects a change in either the transformation code or its config, it triggers only that transformation step, saving time and maintaining reproducibility.

-### 3. Clear Naming Conventions and “Don’t Repeat Yourself”
+### 3. Clear Naming Conventions and "Don't Repeat Yourself"

 A best practice is to give each transformation a base name shared by:
 [dependencies/transformations/mean_profit.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/mean_profit.py)